adam-p/yesterday-i-learned/linux.md

 * Like other good things bash offers, assignments do not allow spaces on either side of `=`: `HELLO="world"`
 * Having a `(  block  )` anywhere [creates a subshell](http://www.tldp.org/LDP/abs/html/subshells.html).
 * `[ ... ]` is an alias for `test`.
+* While `grep` cannot search in multi-line strings, [awk can](http://stackoverflow.com/a/3718035/1558430), using the syntax `awk '/Start pattern/,/End pattern/' filename`.

 ## Tmux